fp7-ofelia/ocf/src/doc/expedient/source/admin/index.rst

     $ PYTHONPATH=/etc/expedient expedient_manage test_expedient

-Caveat: Some of those tests will fail (in particular rpc4django tests).
+Caveat: 8 of those tests will fail (some of the rpc4django tests).
 This is a known bug.
 You can run those tests separately with::

     $ PYTHONPATH=/etc/expedient expedient_manage test rpc4django